syncfusion-content/wpf-docs/wpf/Autocomplete/Dropdown-customization.md

 ## Open the drop-down on focus

 Suggestion box can be shown whenever the control receives focus using the [ShowSuggestionsOnFocus](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~ShowSuggestionsOnFocus.html) property.
-At that time, suggestion list is the complete list of data source.
+At that time, show the suggestion items with complete list of data source.

 {% tabs %}